Consumer Protection Act, 1986

+History of the Act

+Consumer rights in India were historically overlooked, leading to rampant exploitation of consumers by businesses.
+This necessitated the creation of a robust legislation to protect consumers from unfair practices, hence the 'Consumer Protection Act, 1986' was introduced.

 Significance of the Act

 This Act is regarded as the 'Magna Carta' in the field of consumer protection for checking unfair trade practices, ‘defects in goods’ and ‘deficiencies in services’ as far as India is concerned.
 It has led to the establishment of a widespread network of consumer forums and appellate courts all over India.
 It has significantly impacted how businesses approach consumers and have empowered consumers to a greater extent.